ashokdudhade/relevant-programmer/src/pages/articles/2020-02-21---Todo api with ktor/index.md

     }
 ```

-Advance call logging - This would add correlationId and requestId on each api call and add it to MDC.
+Advance call logging for logging context - This would add correlationId and requestId on each api call and add it to MDC.
 MDC properties will be added to each log message that gets executed for http request.

 ```
     val correlationId = "x-client-request-id"